 About the Facilitators

 The Equity Paradigm is a group of diversity practitioners, adult learning facilitators, researchers, organizers, change agents, and passionate social justice activists who are dedicated to equipping mission-driven leaders and organizations with the language, tools, mindsets and strategies for holistically advancing equity in their spheres of influence.
-In doing so, we focus on building context through a historical and systemic analysis of the disparities and social ills plaguing our society, allowing our clients to develop more meaningful and impactful solutions and approaches to their most complex challenges.
+In doing so, they focus on building context through a historical and systemic analysis of the disparities and social ills plaguing our society, allowing their clients to develop more meaningful and impactful solutions and approaches to their most complex challenges.